Browsing Category

 .

-It was probably in Kindergarten when I was taught to wear a hat on cold days, and all these years later…I finally listened.
-They were right.
+It was in Kindergarten that I was taught to wear a hat on cold days, and all these years later…I finally learned that my kindergarten teacher was right.

 Even the ornaments know how to dress to be warm in winter.